abinit/abinit/doc/tutorial/eph4zpr.md

     are activated by default in v9.

 Then we find another section related to MPI parallelism.
-In this case we are running in sequential but the output will change if we run in paralle (see also [[eph_np_pqbks]]).
+In this case we are running in sequential but the output will change if we run in parallel (see also [[eph_np_pqbks]]).
-The final message informs the user that the EPH code will either read the qpts from file (if the DVDB contains all of them, in case
-[[eph_ngqpt_fine]] is not defined in the input) or interpolate the scattering potentials from [[ddb_ngqpt]] to [[eph_ngqpt_fine]].
+The final message informs the user that the EPH code will either read the qpts from file (if the DVDB contains all of them, in case [[eph_ngqpt_fine]] is not defined in the input) or interpolate the scattering potentials from [[ddb_ngqpt]] to [[eph_ngqpt_fine]].